48 Years, One Crash, and a Love That Refused to Break

 Over time, they expanded beyond music into restaurants, production companies, and business ventures in Miami.
 That diversification allowed them more control over their time and stability outside constant touring.

 In 2026, Gloria and Emilio Estefan were married for 48 years.
-Their story was adapted into the Broadway musical On Your Feet!, which introduced their journey — including the accident — to theater audiences.
+Their story was adapted into the Broadway musical On Your Feet!, which introduced their journey — including the crash — to theater audiences.

 Gloria continues to record music and make television appearances.
 Emilio remains active as a producer and entrepreneur, mentoring new artists and expanding cultural projects.